 We have a robust, layered infrastructure to control access to the application, including Cloudflare, AWS Cloudfront, AWS Web Application Firewall (WAF), and AWS Shield.
 These top-level systems prevent malicious requests from reaching the application.

-Database are backed up on a daily basis and encrypted.
+Databases are backed up on a daily basis and encrypted.
 Our recovery procedures leverage systems like point-in-time logs and redundant version control to recover data much closer to failures.
 Our recovery policies enable us to restore service in the event of such unavoidable failures.

 Audit logs exist at all levels, including network, database, AWS console, and application.
 These logs are streamed to AWS CloudWatch for viewing and analysis, as well as being held at the server-level and redundantly archived on Amazon S3.

 Passwords are never stored in plaintext and are only transmitted using TLS.
-Credentials as stored as one-way hashes, generated using the PBKDF2 algorithm with a SHA256 hash, a password stretching mechanism recommended by NIST.
+Credentials are stored as one-way hashes, generated using the PBKDF2 algorithm with a SHA256 hash, a password stretching mechanism recommended by NIST.
 We also enforce a password complexity standard.
 Login attempts are tracked and after a small number of attempts, authentication will be blocked.

-We use mature, open-source, modern application frameworks and libraries in both the frontend and backend applications, which come with robust security controls, limiting risks like the OWASP Top 10, and protecting against Cross Site Scripting (XSS), and Cross Site Request Forgery (CSRF), SQL Injection (SQLi), and many more.
+We use mature, open-source, modern application frameworks and libraries in both the frontend and backend applications, which come with robust security controls, limiting risks like the OWASP Top 10, and protecting against Cross Site Scripting (XSS), Cross Site Request Forgery (CSRF), SQL Injection (SQLi), and many more.

 Application access is strictly managed per our policies and is governed by object-level role-based access control (RBAC).
 Granular roles include administrators, contributors, viewers, and more.